ktsakalozos/juju-apache-bigtop/README.md

 To run unit tests for this layer, change to the root directory of the layer in a terminal, and run "tox -c tox_unit.ini".
-To tweak settings, such as making the tests more or less verbose, edit tox-unit.ini.
+To tweak settings, such as making the tests more or less verbose, edit tox_unit.ini.

 ## Help